yueluo-ufl/yueluo-ufl.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Industrial and Systems Engineering, University of Florida, 2022 (Expected)
+* Ph.D. in Industrial and Systems Engineering, University of Florida, 2022 (Expected)
 * M.S. in Industrial and Operations Engineering, University of Michigan, 2019
 * M.S. in Biomedical Engineering, University of Michigan, 2017
 * B.S. in Biotechnology, Beijing Normal University, Zhuhai, 2015